Joey Antonioli

-Joey Antonioli (born 15 December 2003) is a Dutch professional footballer who plays as a midfielder for FC Twente / Heracles Academy.
+Joey Antonioli (born 15 December 2003) is a Dutch professional footballer who plays as a midfielder for Derde Divisie club Noordwijk.

 Club career

-After playing for four seasons with Volendam in Eerste Divisie and then Eredivisie, on 2 September 2024 Antonioli decided to continue his career at the Under-21 squad of FC Twente / Heracles Academy, an academy jointly run by FC Twente and Heracles Almelo.
+After playing for four seasons with Volendam in Eerste Divisie and then Eredivisie, on 2 September 2024 Antonioli decided to continue his career at the Under-21 squad of Twente/Heracles Academy, an academy jointly run by FC Twente and Heracles Almelo.

+In July 2025, Antonioli joined Derde Divisie club Noordwijk.

 Personal life

 Antonioli is of Italian descent through a grandfather.